pilgrimbeart/synth/docs/source/introduction.rst

  * "instance_name" : this defines what to call this running instance of Synth.
 It's used to name log files, and also to distinguish incoming event traffic intended for this particular instance
  * "client" {} : the name of the output client to use and any parameters it requires
+ * "web_key" : optionally, the key to authenticate web clients
+ * "slack_webhook" : optionally, the webhook handle for a Slack channel to report key events on

 Certificates
 ************